Protecting Seedlings: Transitioning To Outdoor Hydroponics

 An intense storm can utterly destroy a crop in this stage.
 So can overwatering or persistent winds.
 If you know there’s a big storm brewing, take measures to protect your hydroponic set up.
 Even a carefully placed tarp or row cover can provide substantial protection for a hydro system that’s nursing young plants.

 For wind, consider temporarily moving a system behind a building or hedgerow that screens the plants.

 Inside or outdoors, your hydroponic garden is going to be the target of pests, fungus and disease, so always take measures to protect your seedlings and other young plants, all of which are particularly vulnerable.
 Check them daily for signs of pest-related stress by looking over their stems and both sides of their leaves.
 If you see signs of insects or illness, have an OMRI Listed® insect killer and fungicide available, such as Safer® Brand 3-in1 Garden Spray, to take control of the situation.

 What’s good about a hydro system is that you have a lot of control.
 You can adjust the growing medium to limit the bugs hiding there.
 You can boost nutrients in the water solution, too, which allows you to react immediately to outside threats to your seedlings.

 Now that you've brought your seedlings outside, there are some steps you can take to protect them further.

 Seedlings to the Sun – What are your Experiences?

 Are you ready to move your seedlings from their safe and cozy environment inside to an outside system?
 We want to hear about it!
 Tell us how it goes in the comments below or the next time you visit Safer® Brand Hydro on Facebook.
-You can also find more helpful products at special prices by subscribing to the Safer® Brand E-Newsletter, which also gives you a 10% off your first order.
+You can also find more links to helpful products and articles by subscribing to the Safer® Brand E-Newsletter.